kouky/adaptive-instagram-app/README.md

 # Adapative Instagram iOS App

-A demo application illustrating how to use autoLayout and size classes to adapt an instgaram-esque interface to different sized devices.
+A demonstration application illustrating key iOS8 technologies such as auto layout, trait collections, and size classes.
+Aimed to showcase a modern adaptive Instagram user interface for different sized iOS devices.

 ## Contact